cmichailides/FORCYS-Open-database-Platform/README.md

 # FORCYS-Open-database-Platform
-Measureδ data of the experimental campaign of FORCYS Floating Offshore Wind Turbine concept
+Measured data of the experimental campaign of FORCYS Floating Offshore Wind Turbine concept